sh3ngsh3ng/Project-1/README.md

 # Bugs
 As some functions/features interacts with one another, testing is done after the implementation of every function/feature.

 For example, during the addition of Settings Menu, the two functions added (Radius Marker & Choose Location) interacted with many other features.
-E.g. previous markers placed were not cleared, doesn't work with location button, etc. The obvious bugs were patched before other functions are added.
+I.e. previous markers from search results placed were not cleared when settings were toggled, the toggles doesn't work with location button, etc. The obvious bugs were patched before other functions are added to the application.

 For the bugs encountered during the whole project, refer to projectplanning.md.